wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     *   (f) regulate the rate of change in the prices charged to consumers supplied with electricity from an alternative source under section 105:

-    *   (g) provide for offences, punishable on summary conviction by a fine prescribed by the regulations but not exceeding $100,000, for breaching any regulation made under this section.
+    *   (g) provide for offences, punishable on conviction by a fine prescribed by the regulations but not exceeding $100,000, for breaching any regulation made under this section.

     (3) Regulations made under this section may include any other provisions necessary or desirable for monitoring and enforcing compliance with the regulations.